bnwolford/HealthAIinR/README.md

 * ANOVA and linear regression
 * Introduction to survival analysis

+## Activity 2: Application with sensitive data
+* Exploratory data analysis with sensitive data
+* Use of classic statistical methods

 ## Module 5: Introduction to AI and Machine Learning in R
 * Basics of machine learning
 * Overview of key packages (caret, randomForest, xgboost)
 * Data preprocessing for machine learning

-Activity 1: Application with sensitive data
-Activity 2: Machine learning project
+## Activity 3: Machine learning project
+* Building a predictive model (e.g., classification or regression)
+* Evaluating model performance
+* Model interpretation and visualization

 Learning outcomes